-For sales and further information visit the gallery, ring 0044 (0)1553 314730 or e mail firstname.lastname@example.org
+For sales and further information see the on-line shop (in course of development), visit the gallery, ring 0044 (0)1553 314730 or e mail firstname.lastname@example.org

 Anything can be sent to you, costs to be advised.

 Judy McCaig is new to GroundWork.
 She exhibits internationally and has work in many public and private collections, including the British Museum, Crafts Council Collection, London and the National Museums of Scotland, Edinburgh.

 Amanda Denison’s studio is in a leafy area of Chiswick in West London, where it is so peaceful you might easily think you were in the country.

 In the 1990s Kirsten started working with scrap, at first exclusively metal, then wood, plastic, rubber, bone, horn, electronic gadgets, whatever she could find.
 All her works are handmade and therefore one-offs.

 Linda McFarlane has exhibited with GroundWork since we opened in July 2016.
 She is based in Norwich, Norfolk and always tries to adapt her range to the environmental themes we are pursuing.

 Born and based in Reykjavík, Iceland, Helga Mogensen studied at technical college in Iceland, then went on to graduate in 2007 with a first class honours in jewellery and silversmithing from Edinburgh College of Art.